 Cape Shiosezaki, located on the southwestern tip of the Oga Peninsula, where Godzilla and Gamera live, and Unosaki Coast, also known as Akita's Uyuni Salt Flats (Akita Prefecture)

-The west coast of the Oga Peninsula has a unique shape with a coastline full of sheer cliffs and almost no sandy beaches.
-This is why the Osanbashi Pier and Butaijima Island , which were carved out of rocks tens of millions of years ago by the waves.
+The western coast of the Oga Peninsula has a unique shape, with a coastline of towering cliffs and rocks, and almost no sandy beaches.
+As a result,"Daisankyo" (Great Pier)and"Butaijima" (Stage Island), which are rocks that are tens of millions of years old and have been eroded by waves.

 Cape Shiosezaki, located at the southwestern tip, where you can see the battle between Godzilla and Gamera about to begin